Lotpath/Strappy/README.md

     PM> Install-Package FontAwesome
     ```

+* Or, rather than installing the entire AngularJS project, you can use John Papa's [modular nuget packages](http://www.johnpapa.net/modular-angularjs-nuget-packages/).
+You'll need core, route, and sanitize to start with.
 * Edit index.html, uncomment the "nuget" sections and remove the "cdn" and "bower" sections.
-* Run the app and see the scaffolding for your Angular-based SPA with Bootstrap CSS!
+* View index.html in your browser and see the scaffolding for your Angular-based SPA with Bootstrap CSS!

 ###Bower
 * Set up bower